5 Skin-Care Products and Ingredients That Should Only Be Used at Night

 AHAs and BHAs

-AHAs, or alpha hydroxy acids, are organic acids that can help reduce rough skin texture and improve the appearance of fine lines, while BHA, or beta hydroxy acid, can help to remove pore-clogging dead skin cell build up.
-That being said, they can result in increased sensitivity to the sun.
+AHAs, or alpha-hydroxy-acids, are exfoliating acids that can help reduce rough skin texture and improve the appearance of fine lines, while BHAs, or beta-hydroxy-acids, can help to remove pore-clogging dead skin cell buildup.
+Using these ingredients can also result in increased sensitivity to the sun.
 And while we recommend incorporating the exfoliants into your nighttime routine, it’s best to avoid layering AHAs and BHAs with retinoids.
 Alternate between the two or consult with a dermatologist.
 Looking to try some out?
-We recommend the L’Oréal Paris RevitaLift 10% Pure Glycolic Acid Serum or The Ordinary AHA + BHA Peeling Solution.
+We recommend the Lancôme Rénergie Lift Multi-Action Ultra Milk Peel or the La Roche-Posay Glycolic B5 Pure Glycolic Acid Serum.

 While day creams are typically lightweight and may be formulated with SPF, night creams tend to be thicker and provide a boost of moisture.
 We love applying the L’Oréal Paris Age Perfect Rosy Tone Cooling Moisturizer or the IT Cosmetics Hello Results Wrinkle-Reducing Daily Retinol Serum in Cream before bed.
 You’ll still want to moisturize in the morning, but you can switch to a lighter formula that contains SPF.

 Considering you most likely aren’t catching most of your Z’s during the day, sleep masks should very obviously be used during the PM hours.
 They help recharge your skin while it’s in recovery mode so you can wake up feeling refreshed, hydrated and glowy.
 Our favorite?
 Kiehl’s Ultra Facial Overnight Hydrating Mask.
 Just make sure to rinse it off in the morning.